blbadger/blbadger.github.io/neural-networks.md

 model.evaluate(x_test2, y_test2, verbose=2)
 ```

-### The network recapitulates expert human image classification
+### The network mimics expert human image classification capability

 Using blinded approach, I classified 93 % of images correctly for certain test dataset, which we can call 'Snap29' after the gene name of the protein that is depleted in the cells of half the dataset (termed 'Snap29') along with cells that do not have the protein depleted ('Control').
 There is a fairly consistent pattern in these images that differentiates 'Control' from 'Snap29' images: depletion leads to the formation globs of fluorescent protein in 'Snap29' cells.

 The network shown above averaged ~96 % accuracy (over a dozen training runs) for this dataset.
-We can see these test images along with their predicted classification ('Control' or 'Snap29'), the confidence the trained network ascribes to each prediction, and the correct or incorrect predictions labelled green or red, respectively, as follows:
+We can see these test images along with their predicted classification ('Control' or 'Snap29'), the confidence the trained network ascribes to each prediction, and the correct or incorrect predictions labelled green or red, respectively.
+The confidence of assignment is the same as the activation of the neuron in the final layer representing each possibility.
+This can be achieved as follows:

 ```python
 ### Creates a panel of images classified by the trained neural network.